Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-maps.md

 # Sequences and dictionaries

 An understanding of data handling in Python begins with an understanding of *sequences* and *mapping types*.
 Sequences hold ordered sets of data.
-Think of an array holding an ordered set of integers or a string holding an ordered set of characters.
+Think of an array holding a set of integers or a string holding a set of characters.
 Each item in the array or string occupies a specific position, and each has a specific index (0-based, of course).
-Mapping types,by contrast, store unordered sets of data.
+Mapping types, by contrast, store unordered sets of data.
 The most common example of a mapping type is the dictionary, which holds key-value pairs.
 You can retrieve a value from a dictionary by specifying a key, but you can't retrieve a value by index.

 ## Sequences